EduardoZepeda/programming-notes/Nomadismo/NomadismoDigital.rst

 Preguntas para filtrar empresas que no valen la pena
 ----------------------------------------------------

+* Am I replacing someone's position?
+If that's the case, tell me what happened to that person?
 * If I were to ask your employees how they feel about their job, what do you think they would say?
-* How did your company/organization respond to COVID-19?
+* How did your company/organization respond to COVID-19 pandemic?

 Recursos para mejorar entrevistas
 ---------------------------------